rebelsky/sams-assorted-musings-reflections/go-forth-grinnellian.md

 [8] Including more full-pay students.

-[9] In CS, we've achieved that by sending excellent students to top companies.
-Those companies now know the value of Grinnell students.
+[9] In CS, we didn't need advertisements.
+Once one Grinnellian CS major gets a job at a company, they naturally pave the way for others.
+I assume that others find the same thing.
+However, since there's a relatively limited spectrum of "top companies" in CS, the impact may be more obvious.

 [10] Or even a first look.